jacecotton/viewable/README.md

 Implementation notes:
 * For PoC, we leverage `lit-html`'s parts API and `lit/directive` to create directives.
-* In the future, something like the proposed DOM Parts API may provide an equivalent backend solution, though we will seek to normalize the public API.
+* In the future, something like the proposed DOM Parts API may provide an equivalent backend solution, though we will seek to normalize the public API as currently implemented.
+The view function may end up being a template reference, but registration and passing data should remain ergonomically identical.

 #### Styling
 Unlike Lit, no direct conveniences for styling.
 We recommend using constructed stylesheets.
 Made even easier with CSS module scripts, which are not very publicized but usable.